 We’re in the coldest season of all, Winter, so it’s normal to face icy cold weather, whether you’re human or canine.
-Heating pads for dogs may be the solution to keep your pet warm in Winter.
+A puppy heat pad may be the solution to keep your Pom warm in Winter.

 Unfortunately a lot of pets simply can’t cope with the severe hot and cold seasons they experience during their lifetime.
 As humans and owners, we may falsely believe that because they play in the icy snow for a short while, that it’s ok.
 The majority of dogs don’t have protection against the extremes of cold weather.

 Do I need a Puppy Heating Pad for my Pomeranian?

 Poms vary in shape, size and weight.
 Some are very lightweight while others are carrying extra pounds.
 Coats may be coarser in some while others maybe much lighter.

 Perhaps your Pomeranian may have been clipped short or suffer from coat loss problems.
 Here are vital points you must think about if you’re considering the purchase of a puppy heat pad for your Pom.